robertosw/finanzbuch/README.md

 - [ ] Graphs for depot entries

 ## Contribute
 Run `docker compose up` in the root of the project to get setup with everything this project needs.
-I the DevContainer Plugin for VS Codes to work directly inside the docker container.
+I use the DevContainer Plugin for VS Codes to work directly inside the docker container.
+Inside the container, the project is at `/root/project`.

 If you want to work on your host, just take a look into the [Dockerfile](./Dockerfile) to see what you need to setup.

 Please create a new branch for new changes and create a pull request so that everyone can discuss your idea :D